suyashkhare2104/opsly_tf_code_modifier/README.md

 2. **Analyze the repository**:
    - Click "Analyze Repository"
    - The system will clone the repository and build a dependency graph
+   - It will generate summaries and vector embeddings for each file
    - You can explore the files and visualize dependencies

 3. **Submit a modification request**:
    - Enter your request in natural language (e.g., "Add a new S3 bucket with versioning enabled")
    - Click "Identify Relevant Files" to see which files need to be modified
+   - The system will use both vector similarity and AI to find the most relevant files
    - Click "Generate Modifications" to create the code changes

 4. **Review and apply changes**: